TaniMasanori/PDF2Anki/README.md

 **Cause**: Incompatibility between transformers and surya-ocr versions.

 **Solution**:
+1. This is automatically handled by the setup scripts.
+If running manually:
 ```bash
 conda activate pdf2anki  # or activate your venv
 pip install transformers==4.41.0